-In 1980, the Arkansas State Health Department prohibited access to the springs waters due to pollution.
+In 1980, the Arkansas State Health Department prohibited access to consumption of the springs waters due to pollution.
 The sources of the pollution were development, faulty sewer lines, old septic systems, and run-off.
 To solve the predicament, the springs were fenced to prevent access.
 Water fountains plumbed to city water lines were placed at each spring.

-In the early 1980's, a concerted effort by a group, Concerned Citizens endeavored to educate the citizens of Eureka Springs to the importance for individual stewardship of our local watershed.
-The Springs Committee have been working diligently to have a definitive plan to reconcile our city's most precious resource, in our fragile ecosystem; a honeycomb of Karst geological features.
+In the early 1980's, a concerted effort by a group, Concerned Citizens, endeavored to educate the citizens of Eureka Springs of the importance for individual stewardship of our local watershed.
+The Springs Committee has been working diligently to document, research, educate and inform a plan to reconcile our city's most precious resource, in our fragile ecosystem; a honeycomb of Karst geological features.
 Ultimately whatever goes on the ground leaches its way to the spring water.
 Hence the spring water in Eureka Springs has probably been contaminated since White settlers first arrived.

 In 2005, the Springs Committee of the Parks and Recreation Commission was founded with the purpose of bringing the springs forward.
 It has been involved in numerous monitoring and educational activities and was presented with a Preservation Award from the Eureka Springs Preservation Society for their successful"Celebrate the Springs" event held over 3 days in June of 2012